MichalOpoka/ecfr/cfr/title-10-Energy/chapter-I-Nuclear-Regulatory-Commission/part-1-Statement-Organization-General-Information/subpart-B-Headquarters/subjectgroup-ECFR2a92d9e3c67b2c4-Program-Offices/section-1.43.md

 (d) Provides special assistance as required in matters involving reactor facilities exempt from licensing;

-(e) Provides guidance and implementation direction to Regional Offices on reactor licensing, inspection, and safeguards programs assigned to the Region, and appraises Regional program performance in terms of effectiveness and uniformity;
+(e) Provides guidance and implementation direction to Regional Offices on reactor licensing, inspection, and safeguards programs assigned to the Region, and appraises Regional program performance in terms of effectiveness and uniformity; and

-(f) Performs other functions required for implementation of the reactor licensing, inspection, and safeguard programs; and
+(f) Performs other functions required for implementation of the reactor licensing, inspection, and safeguard programs.

-(g) Performs review and evaluation related to regulated facilities insurance, indemnity, and antitrust matters.

 [70 FR 69422, Nov.
 16, 2005, as amended at 72 FR 49470, Aug.
-28, 2007]
+28, 2007; 88 FR 57876, Aug.
+24, 2023]